idvorkin/idvorkin.github.io/_posts/2021-12-28-Igor-Eulogy.md

 #### As a professional

-Igor didn't write this section - but he did describe his [dream job](/job).
+Igor didn't write this section - but he did describe his [dream job](/job) and his thoughts on being a good [manager](/manager).
 He also wrote up several cool things he's proud of at work:

 [Software as a Story](/tags/index.html#Software as a Story), [Staring Cloud Computing](/The-Genesis-Node), [Smile](http://igsmilebox.blogspot.com),